gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/05-modeling-cores.md

 ### Generating code from the LW ISA definition

-You can compare side by side decoder.isa and decode-method.cc.inc to see how the ISA definition is used to generate the CPP decoder code.
+You can compare [decoder.isa](../../gem5/src/arch/riscv/isa/decoder.isa) and [decode-method.cc.inc](../../materials/03-Developing-gem5-models/05-modeling-cores/build-riscv-generated-files/decode-method.cc.inc) side by side to see how the ISA definition is used to generate the CPP decoder code.

 This is done by the ISA parser script (isa_parser.py) which is used by the gem5 build system to generate the CPP code.